Guglielma: Daughter of the King of Bohemia?

 Since the inquisitors burned her followers' original writings, the only surviving primary source regarding Guglielma's life is the record of the trials of her followers (Milan, Biblioteca Ambrosiana A.227), which is itself incomplete but includes four official notebooks filled with interrogations and depositions.

 When questioning Saramita, the inquisitors asked "if he knew or had heard where this Guglielma was from.
 He answered yes, she was a daughter of the late King of Bohemia, as it was said.
 Asked if he had sought out the truth concerning this, he answered yes: he, Andrea, had gone to the king of Bohemia and found the king dead, and found that it was so."
 This cryptic testimony was confirmed by a secular priest, Mirano da Garbagnate, who had accompanied Saramita on his journey from Milan to Prague.
 In February 1302, long after the burning of Guglielma's bones, the lay brother Marchisio Secco testified in the mopping-up phase of the trial that she "had been a woman of good birth, and it was said that she was a sister of the king of Bohemia."

 The kings in question would have been Premysl Otakar I (regn.
 1198–1230), Guglielma's father, and his son and heir, Wenceslas or Vaclav I (regn.
 1230–1253).

 If Guglielma was a daughter of Premysl Otakar I by his second wife, Queen Constance of Hungary, then she was also a first cousin of St. Elizabeth of Hungary (d.
 1231); a half-sister of Dagmar of Bohemia (d.
 1212/13), who married King Waldemar II of Denmark and was revered as a saint in that land; and a full sister of St. Agnes of Prague (d.
 1282), a Poor Clare abbess whose canonization was first proposed in 1328, though not achieved until 1989.
-The only problem with this scenario is the absence of any corroborating Bohemian documents.

-Guglielma couldn't be her true name because she was born in Bohemia.
-It is the Italian translation of the name Vilelmina and in this way is proved she was the daughter of king Ottokar I Premysil.
-In fact king Ottokar I and his wife had a daughter with the name Vilelmina Blanchena.
+However, Guglielma couldn't be her true name if she was born in Bohemia.
+Since it is the Italian translation of the name Vilemína or alternatively Božena, it is argued she could have been born under that name.
+The only problem with this scenario is the absence of any corroborating Bohemian documents for any child born after Agnes (1211), although Constance was only in her early 30s at the time.